Menu

 Mild weather February to April, October to November

-Golden rice photos Late May to early June, sometimes September to early October
+Golden rice fields Late May to early June, sometimes September to early October

-Avoiding strong heat Avoid midday sightseeing from May to August
+To avoid the heat Skip midday sightseeing from May to August

 The serene atmosphere of the pagoda, nestled in a calm cave - Our dear travelers